Gayle Broughton: 2020 Tokyo Olympic Games

 Broughton was selected for the New Zealand Sevens team to complete at the Tokyo Olympics held in 2021.
 In the semi-final, the Black Ferns Sevens faced a much-improved Fiji, who up until that time had never beaten New Zealand.
 With the score 17-all at full-time, the game was forced into extra time, during which Broughton who had been bought back onto the field to replace Brazier, scored the winning try.
 The final score in favour of the Black Ferns was 22-17.
 The team went on to win the final and claim the gold medal.

 In early March 2022, Broughton announced that after nine years she was retiring from rugby to migrate to Australia with her family.

 Rugby league career

 In April 2022, Broughton began playing with Mounties in the NSWRL Women's Premiership.
 In early June 2022, the Parramatta Eels announced that Broughton had signed to play for the club in the 2022 NRL Women's season.

 At the end of the 2022 season, Broughton was voted by the NRLW players as their Rookie of the Year in the Rugby League Players Association awards.

+New Zealand Warriors Women

+On 5 October 2025 it was reported that she had signed for New Zealand Warriors in the NRL Women's Premiership on a 2-year deal.